bgulbis/AccelerometerProject/CodeBook.md

 Levels: 30 (1 to 30)

 ###Variable 2: activity
-This variable contains the activity number.
+This variable contains the description of the activity.

 Class: Factor
 Levels: 6